-chromium/src has millions of lines of code.
+ChromeOS Platform has a lot of code.
 Sometimes, we want to change code that has been used for years and is referenced from thousands of places throughout the codebase.
 These sorts of changes are referred to as LSCs (Large Scale Changes) and generally require complex planning.

 This page and the referenced docs describe the policies and best practices that go into the planning, creating, and executing changes that impact many distinct packages.